 Expropriation and Compensation

-The Kyrgyz government spent much of 2013 and 2014 renegotiating the agreement underpinning foreign investment in the Kumtor gold mine and many aspects of the dispute remained unresolved until September 2017.
-In 2016, a Kyrgyz court issued an interim ruling that prevented Kumtor Gold from transferring property or assets, declaring or paying dividends, or making loans to its parent company, Centerra Gold, Inc. While the order did not prohibit the company from using its cash resources to operate the Kumtor mine, cash generated from mining operations (a reported USD 350 million in 2017) was held by Kumtor Gold and was not distributed to Centerra.
+The Kyrgyz government spent much of 2013 and 2014 renegotiating the agreement underpinning foreign investment in the Kumtor gold mine and many aspects of the dispute remain unresolved.
+In 2016, a Kyrgyz court issued an interim ruling that prevents Kumtor Gold from transferring property or assets, declaring or paying dividends, or making loans to its parent company, Centerra Gold, Inc. While the order does not prohibit the company from continuing to use its cash resources to operate the Kumtor mine, cash generated from mining operations (a reported USD 237 million in 2016) continues to be held by Kumtor Gold and is not being distributed to Centerra.
 Citing this action by the Kyrgyz judicial system, Centerra suspended its dividend payments to shareholders.
-In September 2017, the Kyrgyz government and Centerra Gold reached a comprehensive agreement, resolving outstanding disputes.
-The Kyrgyz government universally dismissed its claims against Centerra, allowing freedom of movement for Centerra’s staff after a nearly 18-month travel ban and permitting Centerra to repatriate profits out of the country.
-Centerra, in exchange, agreed to a USD 60 million lump sum payment in addition to a tenfold increase in annual environmental damage payments.
+In September 2017, then Prime Minister Sapar Isakov signed a new agreement with Centerra, establishing greater financial responsibilities on the part of the mining firm for the protection of the environment.
+However, in June 2018 current Prime-Minister Abylgaziev’s government stated that the agreement will have to be revised to, among other conditions, increase environmental payments.

 Both the executive and legislative bodies perpetually discuss how and when to allocate, reallocate, revoke, suspend, and otherwise handle mining licenses.
+At the Security Council meeting in January 2019 President Jeenbekov specifically criticized the corruption associated with the issuance of mining licenses.
 Foreign investors have the right to compensation in the case of government seizure of assets.
 However, there is little understanding of the distinction between historical book value, replacement value, and actual market value, which brings into question whether the government would provide fair compensation in the event of expropriation.

 ICSID Convention and New York Convention